jeremyfix/deeplearning-lectures/Webpage/00-keras-mnist.md

     metric

 For both these callbacks, we need to specify a path to which data will be logged.
-I propose you the following utilitary function which generates a unique path:
+I propose you the following utility function which generates a unique path:

 ``` {.sourceCode .python}